What is K9 Cushings

 Trilostane and o,p’-DDD are common prescription drugs that are used to treat Cushings disease.
 These prescriptions tend to be lifelong medications that will help to manage the symptoms of the disease.
 The first treatment of o,p’-DDD is generally administered twice a day for the first week.
 This medication can have some very serious side effects, so it is important to monitor your dog closely while on this medication.
 After the first treatment of o,p’-DDD, the treatments will go from twice daily to once or twice a week for the remainder of the dog’s life.
 Trilostane is easier on a dog in regards to side effects, making it easier to administer and monitor.

+Herbal Supplementation is also a very effective treatment for fighting and controlling the symptoms of cushings.
+Products like the Adrenal Support contain a blend of the best herbs for dogs with cushings, that give prescriptions a run for their money!
 A lifetime of prescriptions isn’t always ideal since prescriptions can lead to an array of side effects.
 Thankfully, there are herbal treatments available as well.
 CBD treatment for K9 Cushings disease has been known to have great results.
 The oil has no hallucinogenic or addictive side effects, so it has been proven to be an effective treatment for Cushings disease as well as seizures and inflammatory issues.
 It also helps dogs to relax and balances their appetite, which is also beneficial as it prevents fat from forming around their internal organs.
 There are no known side effects from CBD oil, which makes it both safe and less expensive than a lifetime of prescriptions.
 Talk with your vet about CBD oil and to make sure it is a fit for your dog’s specific needs.